habibmalek/JavaScript-FreeCodeCamp-Projects/README.md

 # JavaScript-FreeCodeCamp-Projects

-Solving the following Javascript projects for course on FreeCodeCamp
+Solving the following Javascript projects for JavaScript Algorithms and Data Structures course on FreeCodeCamp

 1. Palindrome Checker
 2. Roman Numeral Converter